derekszen/Hearing-Aiduino/README.md

 # IntelHacks IoT Hearing Aid
-A WIP IoT hearing aid using an Arduino 101, a Grove kit sound sensor, sound ampifier, microphone, and Google's Cloud speech API.
+A WIP IoT hearing aid using an Arduino 101, a Grove kit sound sensor, sound ampifier, microphone, an ESP8266, and Google's Cloud speech API.

-Currently, development is proceeding with a NodeMCU and an Arduino UNO, until I get an Arduino 101.
-The LED display has been implemented, and server-side communication is being tested.
+Currently, this repository is a landing page for the different components of the project.
+There is some code for the LED display (used for initial debuggin) and some leftover config files from previous development done with PlatformIO

-Development done with PlatformIO.
-Android Integration a possiblity in the future.
+The different components of the project can be found here.